petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/adding-pages/adding-a-page-to-a-site.md

 1. In the Add Page dialog, enter a name and click *Add*.

-If you created a content page, you're redirected to the page editor to add fragments and widgets; if you created a widget page, you're redirected to the page's configuration options.
+If you created a content page, the page editor appears for adding fragments and widgets; if you created a widget page, the page's configuration options appear.

 To learn how to configure the remaining page settings, see [Configuring Individual Pages](../page-settings/configuring-individual-pages.md) or see [Configuring Page Sets](../page-settings/configuring-page-sets.md) to configure options for a [page set](../understanding-pages.md#page-sets).

 !!! tip
-    By default, new pages are included in the navigation menu for the site.
+    By default, new pages are added to the navigation menu for the site.
 To configure this navigation menu, see [Using the Navigation Menus Application](../../site-navigation/configuring-menu-displays.md).

 ## Adding a New Page Using the Page Tree Menu